vikingeducation/prep_basics/test-yourself-answers.md

 #### How is information broken down and sent?

-It is broken down into packets and sent through random different ways to get to their destination.
+The information is broken down into packets, each of which also contain instructions on how to be pieced back together, and forwarded to the IP address requesting the information, where they are reassembled.

 #### What are packets?